NkemJefersonAchia/alu-higher_level_programming/python-data_structures/README.md

-this is the readme file for this project
+This is the readme for the data structures intranet assignment